SATURDAY November 23RD

 CHITRA.MOVES (she/her) is an Indian American dancer, choreographer, and educator residing in Washington, DC.
 A Pittsburgh native and originally from South India, Chitra currently teaches, choreographs, and performs with a collective of artists called chitra.MOVES.
 Her aesthetic draws from Hip Hop and Indian Classical foundations to tell stories, elevate artists, and meaningfully engage unseen and new audiences.
 Anchored by her years of education work with young people and their families in DC, Chitra explores themes centered on relationships, community, and institution to expose untapped potential and talents.
 Her work shares rich, cultural movement traditions that come together in unique and raw ways.
 Heavily influenced by her immigrant roots and her love for Hip Hop, Chitra has cultivated over 20 years of experience in youth work, teaching, choreography, performance, and learning.
 Chitra created an evening-length work, “TEMPLE,” presented by Dance Place, which sold-out three shows, including a special matinee performance for DC Public School students.
 Chitra currently curates and teaches for the Rooting the Dance Hip Hop Dance Series.
 It spotlights the diverse stories and talents of women and femmes in the DC street dance scene and offers a consistent, high-quality training ground for the community.
 Chitra’s dance work has also been presented at the John F. Kennedy Center for the Performing Arts, Ladies of Hip-Hop Festival, Joe’s Movement Emporium, Dance Place, PearlPRESENTS at The Kelly Strayhorn Theater, and Three Rivers Arts Festival.
 Chitra is the recipient of the DC Commission on the Arts and Humanities Fellowship, and is currently a 2024 Atlas Arts Lab Fellow.

-SARA HOOK DANCES (she/her) holds a BFA from the North Carolina School of the Arts, has an MFA from New York University, and is a certified movement analyst from the Laban Bartenieff Institute of Movement Studies.
-She has toured widely as a guest artist and has taught at the Alvin Ailey American Dance Center, Princeton University, Paul Taylor Dance Company Summer Intensives, and the Bates Dance Festival, and is now a Professor and Head of the Department of Dance at the University of Illinois at Urbana-Champaign.
+SARA HOOK’S (she/her) diverse performing career includes touring the world with Nikolais Dance Theater, dancing for Martha Graham luminaries Pearl Lang, Stuart Hodes, and Jean Erdman, and being a frequent guest artist/collaborator with David Parker and the Bang Group.
+Her choreography has been produced in numerous New York City venues (Dance Theater Workshop-now NYLA, Danspace, Dixon Place, Symphony Space, DanceNowNYC’s Series at Joe’s Pub of the Public Theater etc.), in venues across 25 American states, and in the Netherlands, Canada, Mexico, Italy, Ecuador, Slovakia, and the Czech Republic.
+Both her work and teaching focus on questions about dance history, gender expression and identity, and the role of somatic exploration in meaning-making.
+Hook holds a BFA from the University of North Carolina School of the Arts, an MFA from New York University, and a certification as a movement analyst from the Laban Bartenieff Institute of Movement Studies.
+She has toured widely as a guest artist and been an adjudicator for numerous American College Dance Conferences.
+She has taught at the Alvin Ailey American Dance Center, Princeton University, Paul Taylor Dance Company Summer Intensives, and the Bates Dance Festival.
+Currently she is Professor and Head of the Department of Dance at the University of Illinois Urbana Champaign.

 ANGELINA DIFRANCO (she/her) Angelina DiFranco is a dance artist, writer, and choreographer.
 She graduated from Kent State University with honors in May 2023 and holds a BFA in dance and a BA in English.
 Throughout her tenure at Kent State, Angelina has received the May O’Donnell Memorial Dance Award, the Eugenia V. Erdmann Dance Award, and the dance faculty award for outstanding achievement as an emerging artist and dance scholar for three consecutive years.
 She was commissioned to choreograph for and dance in a film entitled Beauty of Violence, which won best overall at the Kent State Film Festival and best experimental film at the Highland Square Film Festival.
 Her own dance film Unscripted Puppet: The Staged Resurrection was nominated by Kent State faculty for the American College Dance Association and was selected to be presented for Cleveland Dance Festival’s Virtual Dance Film Gallery and Screening in 2022.
 Angelina’s piece Letters From a Monster was also selected to be presented for CDF’s Emerging Works Concert in 2022.
 Most recently, she was commissioned to choreograph for the Dancing Wheels Company.
 The piece, House of Glass, premiered in October of 2023 at the Museum of Contemporary Art in Cleveland and was re-staged for OhioDance Festival in April of 2024.
 Currently, Angelina is a company member and teacher in her third season with Dancing Wheels.
 Alongside her work as a dance artist, she took part in See Chicago Dance’s 2021 critical writing fellowship and has been published in See Chicago Dance, Luna Negra, and Brainchild.